fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 detects that the values are SOPS encrypted, it decrypts them before applying them on the cluster.

-For secrets in `.json`, `.yaml` and `.env` format, make sure you specify the input type when encrypting them with sops:
+For secrets in `.json`, `.yaml` and `.env` format, make sure you specify the input type when encrypting them with SOPS:

 ```sh
 cat config.json | sops -e --input-type=json > config.json.encrypted